🟠 EARLY RISK-OFF April 1, 2026 10 Setups A+ Tariff D-Day Eve

 Disclaimer

 ⚠️ This is NOT financial advice.
-The Market Watch Scanner is an educational and analytical tool.
+The DailyTickers Scanner is an educational and analytical tool.
 All setups are hypothetical trade ideas for informational purposes only.
-Past scanner performance (backtest) is not indicative of future results.
-The scanner uses a systematic methodology combining: (1) regime analysis, (2) quantitative screening, (3) fundamental filters, and (4) geopolitical context analysis.
-Short Squeeze setups are excluded per policy.
-Setups involving open positions are excluded to prevent overlap.
-All entry/stop/target levels are approximate and should be adjusted based on Wednesday’s opening conditions.
-Position sizing: 1/30 of capital per trade maximum.
+Past scanner performance is not indicative of future results.
 CRITICAL WARNING: The April 2 tariff announcement introduces a hard binary risk event.
 All setups could be invalidated by severe tariff escalation.
-Consider reducing position sizes to 1/50 until tariff clarity emerges.
+Consider reducing position sizes until tariff clarity emerges.
 Do your own research before trading.

 Régime Vue d’Ensemble Synthèse Performance Méthodologie Disclaimer